testbenchcc/markdown-notes-app/README.md

   - If no note is selected, paste is rejected with a user-facing error.
   - For each image:
     - Enforced against `imageMaxPasteBytes` from settings, with an optional confirm dialog when exceeded.
-    - Uploaded via `/api/images/paste`.
-    - Resulting markdown snippet from the server is inserted at the cursor.
-  - Upload progress is shown in an editor banner using a fixed-width hash/dash bar, which appears during upload, briefly shows the completion state, then hides.
-  - Viewer applies image sizing options from notebook settings (`imageFitToNoteWidth`, `imageMaxWidth`, `imageMaxHeight`) via CSS so images respect per-notebook size preferences.

-### Settings UI and persistence

 - Settings modal categories:
   - **General**: spellcheck, title, tab width, date/time formats, auto-save interval, export/import buttons.
   - **File handling**: image display mode, max dimensions, default alignment, storage folder, image size limits, cleanup.
-  - **Versioning**: auto-commit/pull, pull interval, notes root/remote URL, GitHub API key status, git history popup.
+  - **Versioning**: auto-commit/pull/push toggles and intervals, notes remote URL and GitHub API key status, manual “Commit & push now” and “Pull now” actions, and an auto-sync status readout.
+GitHub-backed history views remain planned for a future increment.
   - **Appearance**: theme selection and export theme selection.
   - **Keyboard Shortcuts**: documentation of all editor shortcuts and their behavior.

 - State flow:
   - Settings are loaded from `/api/settings` with local defaults, then cached in `localStorage`.
   - Changes in the modal update a draft copy; categories are marked dirty when their settings differ from the last saved state.
-  - Saving posts changes back to `/api/settings`, updates on-disk JSON, and re-applies theme/title/image settings live.
+  - Saving posts changes back to `/api/settings`, updates the `.notebook-settings.json` file under the notes root, and re-applies theme/title/image settings live.
+After a successful save, pressing **Save** again within a short window will close the Settings modal.

 ---